drudilorenzo/ephemeral-github-runner-action/README.md

 ## Action's Inputs

-Everything below except Github access token is required.
+Everything below is required.
 There are no default values provided.

 - pulumi-config-path: A path to your Pulumi project config file
 - pulumi-goal: The name of the Pulumi goal.
 Supported values: create, destroy
 - pulumi-stack-name: The name of the Pulumi stack.
 - pulumi-cloud-provider: The name of the Pulumi cloud provider.
 Supported providers: aws, gcp
 - cloud-architecture: Supported architecture names: amd64 or arm64 (no support for gcp + arm64)
-- github-access-token: Github access token used to clone private repositories

 ## Action's Environment Variables